viscid-hub/Viscid/doc/installation.rst

   :target: https://pypi.org/project/Viscid/
   :alt: PyPI

-You can install from source using pip with a single command, but the runtime functionality depends on which compilers are available.
+You can install from source using pip, but the runtime functionality depends on which compilers are available.
 Most of Viscid is pure python, but interpolation and streamline calculation requires a C compiler, and the jrrle reader requires a Fortran compiler.
-Also, Viscid only lists Numpy as a dependency in pip so that installation will succeed on even the most bare-bones systems.
-This means you will want to install any of the recommended / optional dependencies yourself.

 .. code-block:: bash